mohsr/print-adventure/README.md

   zone.py

-    Contains the definition of the WorldMap class, the Zone class, and
+    Contains the definition of the WorldMap class and the Zone class.

-    all the children classes of Zone.

   npc.py